What is a duplex collecting system?

 Ureteral duplication is more common in females; however, males can have it as well.
 Duplex kidneys are known to run in families so there is a hereditary component, but the exact genetic mechanisms are not always known.

 A duplex kidney is most commonly diagnosed by using an ultrasound scan.
 This is a simple test that looks at the kidney and it is not painful.
-Sometimes it is necessary to do additional tests, which can include a VCUG, where a catheter is placed into the bladder and x-rays are taken as the bladder is filled.
+Sometimes it is necessary to do additional tests, which can include a voiding cystourethrogram (VCUG), where a catheter is placed into the bladder and X-rays are taken as the bladder is filled.
 Another test used to diagnose this condition is a renogram, where the function of the kidney is evaluated.

 If your child is diagnosed upon prenatal ultrasound scan, you can visit a urologist before and/or after the child is born.
 If your child has multiple recurrent urinary tract infections, it is important to visit a urologist to figure out why the infections continue to come back.
 It is always important to visit your primary care physician first.